 No matter where they live, they will have to work out a parenting arrangement for you.

 There are many ways your parents could come up with a parenting arrangement.
-No matter how they come up with the arrangement, it will say where you're going to live and it may spell out your schedule, who is going to pay for what, who will take you to sports practice, sign your report card or meet you off the bus and stay with you when you're sick.
+No matter how they come up with the arrangement, it will say where you're going to live and it may spell out your schedule, who is going to pay for what, and who will take you to activities, sign your report card, meet you off the bus and stay with you when you're sick.

 There are lots of terms used in parenting agreements and court orders.
-In some provinces and territories, the words custody* and access* are used.
-In other provinces and territories, words like care and control, guardianship, parenting time and contact are used.
+The custody and Divorce Act uses parenting time, decision-making responsibility and contact.
+In some provinces and territories, the words custody and access are used.
+In others, words like care and control and guardianship are used.
 Each of these terms has its own meaning.
-In this booklet we will use the terms custody and access because those are the words used in the Divorce Act*.

 Another thing that won't change after your parents separate — they will still be responsible for paying for things you need, like food, clothing, and a place to live.